Crim Festival of Races: History

 Bobby Crim, then speaker of the state house, and Lois Craig, Crim's administrative assistant, were looking for a fundraiser in 1976 for the Special Olympics program that was just starting up.
 The fourth Saturday in August 1977 was selected with a start time of Noon with Craig serving as race director.
 That first Bobby Crim Road Race had 707 runners and raised $30,170 for Special Olympics.
 While expecting to be a one time event, Crim wished to continue the event to raise more money.

-In 1979, the race had 34,000 from all over the world.
+In 1979, the race had 34,000 runners and spectators from all over the world.
 In 1985, race organization was incorporated as The Crim Road Race, Inc. to increase the number of charities assisted.
 Additional races were added in 1987, the 8K Race and in 1988, the 5K Family Walk and Teddy Bear Trot.
 From 1989 to 1992, the Crim 8K Walk, the Friday night concert the night before, carnival rides and post-event entertainment were added.

 Crim Festival of Races

 In 1992, the Road Race event was renamed along with its corporate organization to Crim Festival of Races.
 The Festival continued to expand adding a one-mile run, 8K race/walk, 5K run, Competitive Walk, Neighborhood Running Clubs, Crim Kids Classic, the Crim Training Program, Beyond 2000 community fitness Program and The Feelin’ Good Mileage Club school fitness program between 1992 and 2008.
 With the 1993 event raising $1.3 million, Craig stepped down as race director to go to work for Area 13 Special Olympics.
 A Special Olympics race that is held as a part of the Festival on Friday was named in Craig's honor, the Lois Craig Invitational Special Olympics Race.

 In 2013, the Michigan Mile Series was moved from Saturday to Friday night before the rest of the races with a separate heat for professionals, the Professional Mile, with a purse of $10,000 and a new course going around the University of Michigan–Flint.

 Due to Flint River remediation work in 2017, the 10 mile race route had well-received changes.
 For the 2018 festival, the 8K race/walk was replaced with a 5 mile race or true "half Crim".
-Routes of the 5 mile and the 5K races will overlap more with the 10 mile as to reduce traffic issues adding the Chevy Commons and Mott Park neighborhood.
-While the 10 mile route would retain the 2017 changes.
+Routes of the 5 mile and the 5K races will overlap more with the 10 mile as to reduce traffic issues adding the Chevy Commons and Mott Park neighborhood, while the 10 mile route would retain the 2017 changes.